c-git/c-git.github.io/content/debian/zsh.md

   grep $USER /etc/passwd
   ```
 - Logout and log back in for settings to take effect
-- After logging back in open a terminal and test with [this command](@/debian/useful_commands.md#check-which-shell-is-in-use)
+- After logging back in open a terminal and test with [this command](@/debian/useful_commands.md#check-which-shell-is-in-use) (Really probably not necessary the prompt looks different)